0.1 — Introduction to these tutorials

 As you go through these tutorials, we recommend a number of practices to maximize your learning experience:

 • As you make mistakes or find bugs in your programs, fix them.
 Try to solve your own problems before asking others for help.
-Learning how to find and fix errors is a key skill to successful programming.
+Learning how to find and fix errors is a critical skill to successful programming.
 Don’t neglect learning how to use a debugger (we’ll explain how in a future chapter) -- it’s a key tool in figuring out where your programs are going wrong.

 • Experiment with the examples.
 Change numbers and text to see what happens.
 Modify the programs to do additional things (e.g. if a program adds two numbers, make it add three numbers).
 Try to find different ways to break the programs (if a program asks you to enter a number, try entering a letter instead and see what happens).
 You’ll learn more by modifying the examples than by simply following them.